-Carry On Again, Doctor is a Carry On film starring regulars Sidney James, Kenneth Williams, Charles Hawtrey, Joan Sims, Barbara Windsor, Jim Dale and Hattie Jacques.
+Carry On Again, Doctor is a 1969 film and the eighteenth Carry On film starring regulars Sid James, Kenneth Williams, Charles Hawtrey, Jim Dale, Joan Sims, Barbara Windsor, and Hattie Jacques.
 This was mostly criticized as a weaker rip-off of Carry On Doctor, and many claim that this was its sequel, despite none of the characters from the "original" appearing once, and the actors that were in the original were playing completely different characters.
-(Well, apart from Jacques playing "Matron", again.)
+(Well, apart from Jacques playing "Matron", again).

-Dr James Nookey (Dale) is the scourge of Long Hampton Hospital, somehow finding himself in one embarrassing situation after another, to the anger of senior doctors Frederick Carver (Williams) and Ernest Stoppidge (Hawtrey).
-After a series of incidents culminating in getting drunk at a hospital party and making a disastrous attempt at courting model Goldie Lockes (Windsor), Nookey is sent by Carver to a medical mission on the inhospitable Beatific Islands, where he learns of a native slimming potion created by the mission's medical orderly, the womanizing Gladstone Screwer (James).
+Dr. Jimmy Nookey (Dale) is the scourge of Long Hampton Hospital, somehow finding himself in one embarrassing situation after another, to the anger of senior doctors Frederick Carver (Williams) and Ernest Stoppidge (Hawtrey).
+After a series of incidents culminating in getting drunk at a hospital dance and making a disastrous attempt at courting model Goldie Locks (Windsor), Dr. Nookey is sent by Dr. Carver to a medical mission on the inhospitable Beatific Islands, where he learns of a native slimming potion created by the mission's medical orderly, the womanizing Gladstone Screwer (James).

-He flies back to England to cash in on the potion with investment from the medical mission's founder, wealthy widow Ellen Moore (Sims), and he soon finds success running a lavish slimming clinic, even luring away the head matron (Jacques) from his former employer.
-However, Carver, outraged that his dream of a private clinic funded by Mrs Moore has been hijacked by Nookey, shows up seeking a cut of the profits, as does Gladstone when he learns that his invention is making Nookey a very rich man.
+He flies back to England to cash in on the potion with investment from the medical mission's founder, wealthy widow Ellen Moore (Sims), and he soon finds success running a lavish slimming clinic, even luring away Miss Soaper (Jacques), the head Matron from his former employer.
+However, Dr. Carver, outraged that his dream of a private clinic funded by Mrs. Moore has been hijacked by Dr. Nookey, shows up seeking a cut of the profits, as does Gladstone when he learns that his invention is making Dr. Nookey a very rich man.

-- Accidental Misnaming: Dr Nookey's native guide mishears his name as "Dr Cookie", then introduces him to Gladstone Screwer as "Dr Kinky" (the flustered Nookey initially corrects him to "Cookie").
+- The native porter mishears Dr. Nookie's name as "Dr. Cookie", then introduces him to Gladstone Screwer as "Dr. Kinky".

-- All Men Are Perverts: At first, this is implied with Dr Nookey.
-Stoppidge tells Carver of Nookey's supposed dirty behaviour towards young female patients and nurses, but Carver doesn't believe him (and supposedly the viewer's not supposed to either).
-But soon after, we get a scene of Nookey owning a calendar with a bikini-clad Goldie Lockes posing on it (presuming the rest of the calendar is full of photographs like that), moaning to another doctor that he wants to find a patient with an "attractive" body, acting unprofessionally upon the sight of Goldie's half-naked body and then shamelessly flirting with her in front of the Matron, and trying to force himself upon her when they reunite.
-Stoppidge might just flat out not like the man, but his accusations must have some truth in them.
+- All Men Are Perverts: At first, this is implied with Dr. Nookey.
+Dr. Stoppidge tells Dr. Carver of Dr. Nookey's supposed dirty behaviour towards young female patients and nurses, but Dr. Carver doesn't believe him (and supposedly the viewer's not supposed to either).
+But soon after, we get a scene of Dr. Nookey owning a calendar with a bikini-clad Goldie Locks posing on it (presuming the rest of the calendar is full of photographs like that), moaning to another doctor that he wants to find a patient with an "attractive" body, acting unprofessionally upon the sight of Goldie's half-naked body and then shamelessly flirting with her in front of the Matron, and trying to force himself upon her when they reunite.
+Dr. Stoppidge might just flat out not like the man, but his accusations must have some truth in them.

-- Apron Matron: Miss Soaper AKA Matron, as is typical for Hattie Jacques' characters in the medical Carry Ons, is physically imposing, a tough boss to the nurses, and is the first line of defence for nurses and female patients against the sexual advances of wayward doctors like James Nookey.
+- Apron Matron: Miss Soaper the Matron, as is typical for Hattie Jacques' characters in medical Carry On films, is physically imposing, a tough boss to the nurses, and is the first line of defense for nurses and female patients against the sexual advances of wayward doctors like Jimmy Nookey.

 - Bitch in Sheep's Clothing

-- Dr Stoppidge seems outwardly harmless, but spends the first half of the film scheming to get Dr Nookey struck off, or at least sacked from Long Hampton, although he was led to this out of concern that Nookey's behaviour could rub off onto new staff.
+- Dr. Stoppidge seems outwardly harmless, but spends the first half of the film scheming to get Dr. Nookey struck off, or at least sacked from Long Hampton, although he was led to this out of concern that Dr. Nookey's behaviour could rub off onto new staff.

-- Dr Carver, once he discovers that Nookey has become friends and business partners with Ellen Moore, joins Dr Stoppidge in scheming to bring down Dr Nookey, or at least get a share of the money he is making from the clinic.
+- Dr. Carver, once he discovers that Dr. Nookey has become friends and business partners with Ellen Moore, joins Dr. Stoppidge in scheming to bring down Dr. Nookey, or at least get a share of the money he is making from the clinic.

-- Blackmail: In the film's penultimate sequence, Dr Carver threatens to reveal the slimming clinic's secret to the Medical Council unless Dr Nookey makes him a partner in the clinic.
-Between this demand and Gladstone replacing the serum with male hormones (thereby causing the female patients to start growing full beards) to force Nookey to make him a partner as well, since he invented the serum in the first place, the clinic is renamed the Moore-Nookey-Gladstone-Carver Clinic.
+- Blackmail: In the film's penultimate sequence, Dr. Carver threatens to reveal the slimming clinic's secret to the Medical Council unless Dr. Nookey makes him a partner in the clinic.
+Between this demand and Gladstone replacing the serum with male hormones (thereby causing the female patients to start growing full beards) to force Dr. Nookey to make him a partner as well, since he invented the serum in the first place, the clinic is renamed the Moore-Nookey Gladstone-Carver Clinic.

 - The Cameo:

-- Regular Ms. Fanservice Valerie Leon appears as Nookey's secretary, who wants him so bad.
+- Regular Ms. Fanservice Valerie Leon appears as Deirdre Filkington-Battermore, Dr. Nookey's secretary, who wants him badly.

-- Cassandra Truth: Stoppidge keeps warning Carver about Nookey's antics, but isn't taken seriously until Nookey reacts to a spiked drink at the staff party (although Stoppidge was the one who spiked it).
+- Cassandra Truth: Dr. Stoppidge keeps warning Dr. Carver about Dr. Nookey's antics, but isn't taken seriously until Dr. Nookey reacts to a spiked drink at the Long Hampton Hospital Dance (although Dr. Stoppidge was the one who spiked it).

-- Cloudcuckoolander: Dr Ernest Stoppidge, as ever for Charles Hawtrey's characters in Carry On films.
-It doesn't occur to him that there's anything untoward about telling a paranoid female patient who is out of her bed that he just wants to get her back into bed, while when he goes undercover in drag at the slimming clinic, he keeps forgetting that he has a female cover identity and says he'll only share a room if it's with another man, and that he and Dr Carver roomed together as medical students.
+- Cloudcuckoolander: Dr. Ernest Stoppidge, as ever for Charles Hawtrey's characters in Carry On films.
+It doesn't occur to him that there's anything untoward about telling Miss Armitage (a paranoid female patient who is out of her bed) that he just wants to get her into bed, while when he goes undercover in drag at the slimming clinic as Lady Puddleton, he keeps forgetting that he has a female cover identity and says he'll only share a room if it's with another man, and that he and Dr. Carver roomed together as medical students.

 - Dirty Old Man: